 - Review “Disability Categories on the McBurney Scholarship Application” for a listing of conditions that may qualify as a disability

-Students can apply for McBurney general scholarships via the Wisconsin Scholarship Hub website (WiSH) beginning in early November.
-In the UW’s General Application in WiSH, answer “yes” to the question that asks if you would like to view scholarships for students with disabilities.
+- Complete the McBurney scholarship application by signing in to the Wisconsin Scholarship Hub website (WiSH) beginning in early November.
+Start by completing the General Application in WiSH.
+Answer “yes” to the question that asks if you would like to view scholarships for students with disabilities.
 This step will match you to the McBurney Disability Resource Center Application, which you will find by clicking on “Other Recommended Opportunities” under the “Opportunities” tab.
 You will be considered for all McBurney scholarships for which you are eligible via this one application.
 The only exception is the McBurney Adaptive Technology Scholarship (see below).

 - UW-Madison applicants do not have to be admitted to apply for scholarships.

 - The Wisconsin Experience and Ginsberg Family Awards, and the Nick Humphrey Memorial Scholarship do not take financial need into consideration.
 Students must upload a McBurney Center Scholarship Co-Curricular Involvement Form to their McBurney scholarship application in WiSH to be considered for those opportunities.

 - Students will need two recommendations, preferably one from a current or former instructor.
 Family, friends, and a student’s McBurney Center Access Consultant are not eligible to be recommenders.
 Students will enter recommenders’ names and email addresses on the McBurney’s scholarship application.
 Recommenders will get an email with a link to complete the recommendation.
 Recommendations are due by the scholarship deadline.
 Students are responsible for monitoring recommendations and ensuring they are submitted on time.
 Only students whose recommendations are submitted on time will be considered for scholarships.